chrisxfire/chrisxfire.github.io/content/notes/swe/methodologies/service-oriented-architecture/index.md

 ---
 title: notes > swe > methodologies > service oriented architecture
 date: 2023-02-22T11:30:23-0700
-draft: true
+draft: false
 ---
 # Service-Oriented Architecture (SOA)
 An architectural style with a focus on discrete *services* vs. a monolithic design.

-Service—a function made available over a network to consumers.
+Service — a function made available over a network to consumers.
 - Represents a repeatable business activity with a specific outcome.
 - Self-contained
 - Black box to consumers
 - Composable

-Service Mesh—a conjunction of services that provide functionality akin to an application.
+Service Mesh — a conjunction of services that provide functionality akin to an application.

-Services must be *stateless*—they must return the requested value or an exception.
+Services must be *stateless* — they must return the requested value or an exception.

 # SOA Roles
 1. Service provider